ImAndreLeandro/UptimeDiscordBot/README.md

 msg += `${seconds}s`;
 ```
-So, this isn't getting if it has hours or minutes, so lets start by seeing how many it has and if it has more than `0`, it will add to the message!
+So, this isn't getting if it has hours or minutes, so lets start by seeing how many it has and if it has more than `0`, it will added to the message!
 ```js
 let hours = 0, minutes = 0, seconds = total;